Llantarnam Abbey: Historiography

 The first notable historical study of Llantarnam Abbey was researched by Joseph Bradney in his multi-volume A History of Monmouthshire from the Coming of the Normans into Wales down to the Present Time.
 Bradney's work gives a detailed account of its setting within the landscape while giving as complete a historical account as possible through his available sources at the time.
 A lot of his work concentrated on the post-medieval period including the pedigrees and heraldic coats of arms concerning the major families connected to the abbey.
 Also covered by Bradney are histories and observations on the granges and associated lands.
-These include Cwmbrân, Pentre-bach, Ty Coch, St Dials and Llandderfel, with detailed notes on St Michael's parish church.
+These include Cwmbran, Pentre-bach, Ty Coch, St Dials and Llandderfel, with detailed notes on St Michael's parish church.
 The work is still used as a primary source by the Gwent Glamorgan Archaeological Trust when researching planning decisions on land associated with the abbey and its granges.

 In 1979 Sr Teresa Mahoney privately published Llantarnam Abbey: 800 Years of History.
 Historical records from Llantarnam Abbey and its granges are embellished with historical records from many other Cistercian sites around Britain and Europe.
 Compiled into a single volume, this culminates in an account which is probably the most complete history of the abbey that embraces an overall European Cistercian perspective.
 Although Mahoney's study takes into account the Welsh political problems that were associated with Llantarnam through its initial patronage, it also addresses the overall British situation that arose through the dissolution of the monasteries.

 The most prolific historian of the Llantarnam Abbey site itself is David H. Williams, who read as a historical geographer at Cambridge.
 After his initial 1964 article, 'Cistercian Abbots in Medieval Gwent', further publications included 'Llantarnam Abbey' (1967); White Monks in Gwent and the Borders; The Welsh Cistercians: Vols I & II; 'The Cistercians in the Middle Ages and Catalogue of Welsh Ecclesiastical Seals as known down to AD 1600'; Atlas of Cistercian Lands in Wales; Catalogue of Welsh Ecclesiastical Seals in the National Museum of Wales I; and 'Gwent Seals: VI'.
 In 2001, both of Williams’s 1984 volumes were published as one book.

 In contrast, research by Madeleine Gray has used a multi-disciplinary approach predominantly concentrating on the outlying granges on Mynydd Maen, Mynyddislwyn and in the Rhondda valley.
 This included experimental archaeology, which retraced a long and arduous pilgrimage route from Llantarnam Abbey, through the granges of St Dials and Llandderfel, before arriving at Penrhys in the Rhondda; A post-medieval survey of Henry, Earl of Pembroke's manor of Mynyddislwyn includes many aspects of medieval land use deducted from the survey.
 Gray also examines the political situation in south Wales regarding the establishment of land endowment and the foundation of granges in south-east Wales.